 Through the performance practice Rummaging, I use found objects to explore ideas relating to viscerality in performance, and the relationship of humans to the things we surround ourselves with.

-I am active as a drummer and percussionist, predominantly in the field of free improvisation, and I occasionally record and release electronic music that makes use of found sounds, field recordings and custom-made software.
-I recently contributed percussion and rummaging to Ed Dowie's album The Obvious I.
+I am active as a drummer and percussionist, predominantly in the field of free improvisation, and I occasionally record and release electronic music that makes use of noise, found sounds, field recordings and custom-made synthesis software.
+Recent recorded work includes the solo album Junkpolitik released on Fractal Meat Records and session work (percussion and rummaging) on Ed Dowie's album The Obvious I. Recent live performances have included London’s Cafe OTO and Ochiai-Soup in Tokyo.

 Outside of my own creative projects I have worked as a programmer and engineer, designing and building software and hardware solutions for art installations and performers.
 Notable projects include working with arts collective greyworld and as creative director for Lou Barnell's MELTA.